 MISSOURI STUDENT GRANT PROGRAM: The Missouri Student Grant Program is a financial assistance program enabling qualified full-time students to receive educational services in a public or private institution of higher education of their choice.
-The grant will not exceed one-half of tuition and fees.
+The grant will not exceed the lesser of one-half of tuition and fees or \$1500.
 The deadline for filing for this grant is April 30.
 (ACT FFS required) (Info - OFA)